rpm-software-management/dnf/doc/conf_ref.rst

     Any properly named file in /etc/dnf/vars is turned into a variable named after the filename (or overrides any of the above variables but those set from commandline).
 Filenames may contain only alphanumeric characters and underscores and be in lowercase.
+    Variables are also read from /etc/yum/vars for YUM compatibility reasons.

 ==========
  See Also